Chapter 16 - Performance Automation

 Blackfire scenarios have more options as described in the scenarios documentation.

 Now that the Finding Bigfoot scenarios are defined, we need a way to trigger them.
-Blackfire has several ways to trigger them, but the most simple one is to use a periodic build.
+Blackfire has a straightforward way to run them using Blackfire Player.

 1